eclipse-tractusx/item-relationship-service/page_adoption-view.md

 ### Consumer

+The DataChainKit by IRS API is the essential component of the business app Trace-X FOSS to be able to build data chains in upwards and downwards direction for BOM lifecycles asBuilt and asPlanned.
 The DataChainKit by IRS API is being consumed by the dismantler dashboard and other parties which are part of the Catena-X network.
-They need to provide valid credentials issued by the Catena-X IAM.
+They need to provide valid credentials issued by the Catena-X Portal/IdP.
 Additionally, they must provide a base global asset identifier to retrieve information for as well as configuration details for the view on that information.

 ### Catena-X network

 The IRS retrieves data from the Catena-X network (using the necessary infrastructure, see Technical Context), aggregates it and provides it back to the consumers.
 This connection is mandatory.
 If the Catena-X services are unavailable, the IRS cannot perform any work.

-As of now, the IRS uses its own IAM credentials to gather the required data.
+As of now, the IRS uses it technical user credentials provided by the portal to gather the required data.
 This might be changed to use the consumer credentials in the future.

 ## Standards